(15875) 1996 TP66

-' (provisional designation ') is a resonant trans-Neptunian object of the plutino population, located in the outermost region of the Solar System, approximately 154 km in diameter.
+' is a resonant trans-Neptunian object of the plutino population, located in the outermost region of the Solar System, approximately 154 km in diameter.
 It was discovered on 11 October 1996, by astronomers Jane Luu, David C. Jewitt and Chad Trujillo at the Mauna Kea Observatories, Hawaii, in the United States.
 The very reddish RR-type with a highly eccentric orbit has been near its perihelion around the time of its discovery.
 This minor planet was numbered in 2000 and has since not been named.
 It is probably not a dwarf planet candidate due to its small size.